jaideepsinhdabhi/JustDataML/README.md

    - Description: Gradient Boosting is a machine learning technique for regression and classification problems that builds models in a stage-wise manner and tries to fit new models to the residuals of the previous models.

 4. **Linear Regression**
-   - Description: Linear Regression is a linear approach to modeling the relationship between a dependent variable and one or more independent variables.
+   - Description: Linear Regression is a linear approach to modelling the relationship between a dependent variable and one or more independent variables.

 5. **XGBRegressor**
    - Description: XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.